-I hope you’re well little brother, wherever you are now.
+I hope you’re well little brother.
 My name is Jimmy, and I’ve lived on Burns my whole life.
-I went to school at Lockwood, got into my first crew on Madison, and found myself caught up in all kinds of no good up and down our neighborhood, right when I was your age.
+I went to school at Lockwood, got into my first crew on Madison, and found myself caught in all sorts of no good up and down our neighborhood, right when I was your age.

 I’m older now, though not old enough to forget what it was like.
 Nearly ten years later, I can still remember coming home from King to see homies posted up on the block.

 They stood tall above the concrete, as they propped their chests up, and they garnered respect from their eyes, which showed fear for no one.

 In a world that felt like it was trying to hold me down, these homies were heroes.
-Laughing and rabbling all over the street, they did their own thing, and on their own terms, and for a while it seemed like this little bit of freedom was all there was to get in the hood.
+Laughing and babbling all over the street, they did their own thing, and on their own terms, and for a while it seemed like this little bit of freedom was all there was to get in the hood.

 After all, whether we’re talking about Burns street or Wall Street, freedom is power.
 To be free of limits, and to be capable of anything means that you could step on anyone, anytime.

 And from Scarface to every U.S. history book at school, if there’s anything we’re supposed to learn by the time we’re fifteen, it’s that we’re supposed to be free.

-This is why being a part of the hood makes sense; it’s a claim of land and dignity, no different from what governments and businesses do with territory they claim.
+This is why being a part of the hood makes sense; it’s a claim of land and dignity, no different from what governments and businesses do with territory they fight over.

 Of course, we both know there’s more to the hood than just wanting to be free.

-For me, it was also something about revenge.
+For me, it was also something akin to revenge.
 I wanted to take revenge on my old man for leaving my family, and revenge on my family for not being enough in his absence, and revenge on anyone who doubted that I could hold my own despite being down one parent.

 Now, I’m sure your homies want to take revenge for your passing.